hcls-solutions/claims-data-activator/microservices/README.md

 kustomize version
 ```

-2. Skip this step is your currently installed version is
+2. Skip this step if the currently installed version of kustomize is
 4.5.7.
-You can install kustomize by running the following
+You can install version 4.5.7 of kustomize by running the following commands
-commands
 ```
 sudo rm /usr/local/bin/kustomize